tropiano/tropianhs/_posts/2025-03-03-february-report.md

 ## [Data Freelance][tg-datafreelance]

 I really wanted to write a new article this month, but I didn't find the time.
 I hope to write 2 articles in March instead.
-Looking at the stats, I have got **19 members, which is 6 more** than last month.
+People keep subscribing, I have now **27 members, which is 8 more** than last month.

 ## [Data Internships][datainternships]